 In a few short months we digitized 20 years of catalog photos and data, produced a data-driven site to make it public and free, and edited a print edition as well.
 Not to mention building the annual site, re-networking the office, and automating their film submission procedures.

-In our 8 years working with the organization, that was only the first of many firsts.
+In 8 years working with the organization, that was only the first of many firsts.
 Another was bringing the calendar to mobile devices - in 2002.
-Another was building a complete and automated operations database, which integrated both with the annual festival site and the online archive.
+Peter built a complete and automated operations database, integrating both with the annual festival site and online archive.

 The SFJFF went on to license that operations system to the Hawaii International Film Festival as well.

 The SF Film Society looked to Linking Arts for both design and implementation of an online magazine/blog to connect the wide-ranging communities of filmmakers, fans, exhibitors and the production industry.